beckelmw/latex-example/example.md

-# The header

-Some content updated.
+This is now the content